 Working at Moore & Van Allen offers lawyers the opportunity to work on dynamic and sophisticated legal matters for clients around the country while living in a community that offers an unrivaled quality of life.

-With over 330 attorneys, Moore & Van Allen is a dynamic and fast-growing full-service law firm.
+With nearly 400 lawyers and professionals, Moore & Van Allen is a dynamic and fast-growing full-service law firm.
 We attribute our success to our extraordinary clients, our dedicated team, and our commitment to developing our diverse lawyers.
 Our success is also a direct result of the firm’s core values – progressive leadership, an entrepreneurial spirit, and a commitment to client service.

 This foundation, together with the talent and drive of individuals that come to us from around the country, creates endless possibilities both for us and for you.